 How does Berkshire Hathaway Inc.'s carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Berkshire Hathaway Inc.'s score of 15 is lower than 75% of the industry.
+Berkshire Hathaway Inc.'s score of 31 is higher than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Berkshire Hathaway Inc. is not committed to any reduction initiatives we track.
+Berkshire Hathaway Inc. is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.